Latest information from the College.

 - Year 3 students will meet on Thursday evenings but online.

-For London LLM students the academic programme will be delivered as follows:
+For London LLM students, in Michaelmas term the academic programme will be delivered as follows:

 - Year 1, 2 and 3 students will meet on Tuesday evenings, and the pattern for the live portion of the evening will be: